DataTalksClub/data-engineering-zoomcamp/week_5_batch_processing/setup/macos.md

 export PATH="$JAVA_HOME/bin/:$PATH"
 ```

 Make sure Java was installed to `/usr/local/Cellar/openjdk@11/11.0.12`: Open Finder > Press Cmd+Shift+G > paste "/usr/local/Cellar/openjdk@11/11.0.12".
 If you can't find it, then change the path location to appropriate path on your machine.
+You can also run `brew info java` to check where java was installed on your machine.

 ### Installing Spark